bbcarchdev/res_moodle_plugin_distro_maker/README.md

 downloaded and installed via the Moodle admin interface, the same way as any other plugin.

-Under normal circumstances, an end user doesn't need to use RES Moodle plugin distro maker at all: they just download a zip file from the Moodle plugin registry.
-We merely open sourced the distro maker for the curious.
+Under normal circumstances, a Moodle administrator doesn't need to use the RES Moodle plugin distro maker tool at all: they can just download a zip file from the Moodle plugin registry.
+We have merely made this tool open-source for the curious.

 ## Building the distro